Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             To run a node on a server with Ubuntu, you need a Debian package.

-               - `Download the Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_3.0.2_amd64.deb>`_
+               - `Download the Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_3.0.2_amd64.deb>`_

                   - SHA256 checksum of the download: ``12cfdc47a5f791ccaaadf46b4493e4cb144442228915c40bc8ae7906f9cb25a9``